 -

-DuluthHistory and CultureIndigenous CommunitiesLatest NewsMinnesotaNewsWater Quality and Restoration Efforts
+DuluthHistory and CultureIndigenous CommunitiesLatest NewsMinnesotaNewsWater Quality and Restoration EffortsHow do you heal a sacred lake?

 -When a sacred site is damaged after decades of pollution, who bears the responsibility for cleaning it up?
 And how do we know when the process is complete?